Trekking peaks of Nepal

 Check out David Breashears' book: "High Exposure: An Enduring Passion for Everest and Unforgiving Places".
 There are a few pages on an alpine-style climb of Kwangde Ri in there, including some basic route descriptions.

-The Lumding La marked on trekking maps may still be disused (it was a delightfully thin trail on ~2000), the Moro La is the pass mainly used.
+The Lumding La marked on trekking maps no longer has a trail up and is disused (it was a delightfully thin trail on ~2000); the Moro La is the usual route.

 This is taken from Namche; the normal routes are on the other side of the peak, unseen from here.